 - Number of nitrogen oxide air quality monitoring stations in Sarasota County

-- Continuation of seagrass and oyster monitoring
+- Continuation of seagrass, macroalgae, scallop, oyster, fish and dolphin monitoring

 Experts or Leads

-John Ryan, Interim Stormwater Manager, Sarasota County Stormwater Environmental Utility
+Paul Semenec, Stormwater Manager, Sarasota County Stormwater Environmental Utility

-Jay Leverone, Sarasota Bay Estuary Program
+Ryan Gandy, Sarasota Bay Estuary Program

 Jennifer Hecker, Coastal & Heartland National Estuary Partnership

-Stephen Suau, PE, Progressive Water Resources
+Stephen Suau, PE, Carbon Life LLC

 Florida Department of Environmental Protection